 I’m busy, you’re busy, we’re all busy.
 So when I decided to take a “chill weekend” to recharge, I decided to try someplace new: Jacksonville Beach – a relatively small beach community on Florida’s northeast coast.
-And we were not disappointed.
+Jacksonville Beach events and amusements did not disappointed.

 Hands down, the best place to stay is at the utterly charming Casa Marina Hotel.
 Opened during the 1920’s and celebrating nearly a century of romance, the boutique hotel is Jacksonville’s only historic hotel with a designation from the Historic Hotels of America.
 The hotel has hosted a multitude of famous – and infamous – celebrities such as Charlie Chaplin, Al Capone, Katherine Hepburn, Humphrey Bogart, and Jerry Lewis.